homebysix/ejdotcom/content/posts/profilemanifestsmirror.md

 My primary goal for this repository is to give administrators a head start when creating new profiles for apps and domains already included in the extensive ProfileManifests collection.

-A secondary goal is to spread awareness of the upstream ProfileManifests repository, so the collection can continue growing to include more apps and stay up to date with changes to existing settings.
-Focusing contribution energy on this upstream repository benefits everybody in the Mac admin community, not just those using Jamf.
+A secondary goal is to spread awareness of the upstream [ProfileManifests](https://github.com/ProfileCreator/ProfileManifests) repository, so the collection can continue growing to include more apps and stay up to date with changes to existing settings.
+Focusing contribution energy on this upstream repository benefits everybody in the Mac admin community, including but not limited to those using Jamf.

 Finally, I enjoyed having an excuse to build my first useful workflow in GitHub Actions.
 I found it very approachable, and now I'm looking for ways to use Actions in my other projects.